The Geometry of Rank Drop in a Class of Face-Splitting Matrix Products

+If the three of points of one type are distinct but collinear and the three points of the other type are non-collinear, then we may assume up to change of coordinates and relabeling that $u_1=v_1=(1,0,0)$, $u_2=v_2=(0,1,0)$, $u_3=(1,1,0)$, and $v_3=(0,0,1)$.
+Again, it is simple to check that $Z_6$ has full rank.

-Let $\mathcal{M}_{inors}(Z_6)$ denote the ideal of maximal minors of $Z_6$.
+If two points of one type are coincident, say $u_1=u_2$, then an inherited condition holds and rank drops.
+If $u_1,u_2,u_3$ and $v_1,v_2,v_3$ are both collinear then again rank drops due to an inherited condition. \end{proof} Let $\mathcal{M}_{inors}(Z_6)$ denote the ideal of maximal minors of $Z_6$.
 The following statement can be checked using Macaulay2.

-\begin{thm} Let $\{(x_i,y_i)\}_{i=1}^6$ be such that neither the $x_i$'s nor the $y_i$'s are in a line.
-Then $Z_6$ is rank deficient if and only if one of the inherited conditions hold or the $30$ bracket equations \eqref{eq:k=6 brackets} hold and the configuration is not in an asymmetric double triangle. \end{thm}
+\begin{thm} Let $\{(x_i,y_i)\}_{i=1}^6$ be such that neither the $x_i$'s nor the $y_i$'s are in a line and $\{(x_i,y_i)\}_{i=1}^6$ is not an asymmetric double triangle.
+Then $Z_6$ is rank deficient if and only if either one of the inherited conditions hold or the $30$ bracket equations \eqref{eq:k=6 brackets} hold. \end{thm}

 \begin{proof} As in the proof of Theorem \ref{thm:k=5} we split into two cases.
 Applying homographies we can assume either that

 or

 In the first case the ideal $\mathcal{M}_{inors}(Z_6)$ decomposes into $19$ components.
 The first $6$ correspond to invalid inputs $x_i,y_i=(0,0,0)$, the next $12$ correspond to repeated point pairs, and the $19$th component we refer to as $M_{19}$.
 The ideal $\mathcal{B}_{rackets}(Z_6)$ decomposes into $13$ components.
 One component is $M_{19}$ and the other $12$ components correspond to asymmetric double triangles.